quietui/quiet/docs/docs/components/slider.md

 ### Using custom validation

-Use the `custom-validity` attribute to make the slider invalid and show a custom error message on submit.
+Sliders don't have built-in validation attributes like many other form controls.
+However, you can use the `custom-validity` attribute to make the slider invalid and show a custom error message on submit.
 To clear the error, remove the attribute or set it to an empty string.

 ```html {.example}
 <form action="about:blank" method="get" target="_blank">